 This is a wonderful one-dish meal.
 Meat, veggies, and noodles in a creamy sauce with a bread crumb topping.
 Yummy!

-This is an easy casserole to use up leftovers, extra garden produce, any kind of noodle or pasta.
+Creamy Scalloped Chicken and Vegetables is also an easy casserole to use up leftovers, extra garden produce, or any kind of noodle or pasta.
 You could even use this recipe with leftover steak or beef, pork/ham, or turkey.

 Here’s what I did.

 I used these ingredients.
 I had not skimmed the fat off the chicken broth when this picture was taken.

 I cooked a chicken in the crockpot on low overnight so it was ready the next morning when I was ready to make it.
 Debone the chicken and set meat aside.
 Reserve chicken broth.

 Save the chicken broth and cook the pasta in it.
 For 20 servings I used a whole box of garden rotini and about half a box of whole wheat rotini.
 One whole chicken yields about 4 cups of meat.
 Place meat in a large mixing bowl.

 Cook pasta according to directions.
 Drain.
 Save broth for another use if desired.
 Place pasta in large mixing bowl with chicken pieces.
 Add diced onion, diced red bell pepper, mixed vegetables and seasonings.
 Increase the amounts if you prefer more, or better yet – use fresh herbs!

 Place cream of chicken soup in a bowl.
 Add milk and whisk until smooth.

 Pour soup mixture into bowl with chicken, noodles, and veggies.

 Stir all the ingredients together.
 Spray two 9×13″ baking dishes with cooking spray.
 Divide the ingredients among the 2 baking dishes.
 Sprinkle bread crumbs lightly over top.